Selection of Filters for Photonic Crystal Spectrometer Using Domain-Aware Evolutionary Algorithms: Optimization of OFS problem

 \section{Optimization of OFS problem}

-A representative selection of Meta-heuristics and Machine Learning approaches is considered to solve the OFS formulated in Section \ref{sec:searchSpace} in the Problem Formulation \ref{formulation:ofs-reduced} with the objective function \F defined in Section \ref{sec:objf}.
-The choice of these numerical methods is justified for the reasons discussed in Section \ref{sec:introduction}.
-We discuss the particular selected algorithms and then compare the results of their application to OFS in Section \ref{sec:optimization:comparison}.
-Sections \ref{sec:optimization:selection:GAs}, \ref{sec:optimization:selection:RSM}, \ref{sec:optimization:selection:MBs} correspond to the classes of algorithms defined in \cite{amaran2016simulation}.
+A representative selection of metaheuristics and Machine Learning approaches is considered to solve the OFS formulated in Section~\ref{sec:searchSpace} in the Problem Formulation~\ref{formulation:ofs-reduced} with the objective function \F defined in Section~\ref{sec:objf}.
+The choice of these numerical methods is justified for the reasons discussed in Section~\ref{sec:introduction}.
+We discuss the particular selected algorithms and then compare the results of their application to OFS in Section~\ref{sec:optimization:comparison}.
+Sections~\ref{sec:optimization:selection:GAs},~\ref{sec:optimization:selection:RSM},~\ref{sec:optimization:selection:MBs} correspond to the classes of algorithms defined in~\cite{amaran2016simulation}, which provides a comprehensive review of simulation optimization algorithms and their applications, ensuring that our selection of methods is grounded in established best practices within the field.

-Obviously, we do not argue that we considered all the possible methods since it is infeasible to account for every numerical approach.
 We acknowledge the possibility that there might be other optimization algorithms, not considered in this study, that could potentially identify even better solutions to OFS within the given computational limits.
 However, the chosen algorithms demonstrate the effectiveness of applying optimization techniques to our OFS problem.
 Notably, several algorithms outperform the baseline approach described in Section~\ref{sec:description-trace-gas-measurement-device}.
 This success establishes the feasibility of efficient OFS optimization within the defined time constraints and highlights the potential for obtaining high-quality solutions.
 Future work can investigate both unaddressed optimization algorithms and more advanced versions of the ones already considered.
 This focus on further improvement becomes even more relevant as we plan to enhance the realism of our simulator, leading to more computationally expensive simulations.